 “No. But you said my name, Saul.
 Can you say that again?
 Can you make it about me?”

 The lights go down and I am reminded of another poem, not by me.
-Perhaps I should have read this instead, but now it’s too late.
+Perhaps I should have read this instead:

 The murmurs ebb; onto the stage I enter.

 I am trying, standing in the door,

 What the coming years may hold in store.

 The nocturnal darkness with a thousand

 Binoculars is focused onto me.